dilanSachi/sinhala-song-search-engine/README.md

 ## Details about the Dataset

 * artist - the artist of the song
-* shares - the no. of shares of the sogn
+* shares - the no. of shares of the song
 * formattedLyrics - the lyrics with linebreaks for display purpose
 * unformattedLyrics - the lyrics with linebreaks removed for searching
 * title - title of the song